grupo-avispa/semantic_navigation/semantic_navigation_tasks/README.md

 defined by its edges in the map frame and a name.
 The service takes the number of navigation goals (*n*) and a region name (*region_name*) and returns a list of goal poses.

 The regions are stored in a YAML configuration file.
-Look for the examples in the `config` folder.
+Look for the examples in the `params` folder.
 The configuration file includes the names of the regions defined by its edges and its name.

 There are optional parameters like:
-- Direction of the goal.
+- Orientation of the goal.
 The goal can be oriented `outside` the region, `inside` the region, `requested` (see below) or `random` by default.
 - Distance from the border of the region.
 The goal can be at a distance (in meters) from the border of the region.
 Default is 0.0.

 In addition to the random navigation goals service, it's also included: